EricXia7/Final-project1/README.md

 ![linechart](https://user-images.githubusercontent.com/112587000/206373757-f66a2bcc-5dd8-4f4a-a9db-173e7cc98193.gif)
 Next, it shows the proportion of genres in the overall sample in form of a pie chart.
 We can see the proportion of genres in different cases by choosing different years, number of votes and rating intervals.
 ![piechart](https://user-images.githubusercontent.com/112587000/206250785-c5025670-faf1-4c65-9b98-139e32e7a496.gif)
 And you can also filter it by director.
-Because of our technical limitations, we need to type the director's full name correctly in order to search for the percentage of the genres.
+Because of our technical limitations, we need to type the director's full name correctly in order to search for the proportion of the genres.
 ![searchdirector](https://user-images.githubusercontent.com/112587000/206250843-56edc303-1dee-4f6b-843d-d28913a30191.gif)
 Finally, here's a table with details of the overall data sample, on which you can filter for various conditions, including director names and actor names.
 ![detail](https://user-images.githubusercontent.com/112587000/206250917-1140a1a0-40fa-436a-9ba2-37b26cc0fe1c.gif)